 Once you have identified your top direct competitors, it’s time to go deeper into the analysis and gather information about what differentiates your competitors from your brand and vice-versa.
 Here’s where the competitive analysis starts.

-2. Start “spying on” your competitors”
+2. Start “spying on” your competitors.”

-“Spying on” your competitors often means conducting competitive research (known as competitive intelligence (CI)) to find out what they are doing or not doing, when, how, but also learning what is their position on the market and what kind of threat do they present to your business.
+“Spying on” your competitors often means conducting competitive research (known as competitive intelligence (CI)) to find out what they are doing or not doing, when, how, but also learning what their position on the market is and what kind of threat do they present to your business.

-Why you must do competitive research?
+Why must you do competitive research?

-Competitive research refers to collecting and analyzing the information available in the public domain about your competitors, as a way to grow and further develop your brand.
-It should be a priority, for each business, to continuously identify competitors and keep an eye on their activities, as mentioned before.
+Competitive research refers to collecting and analyzing the information available in the public domain about your competitors as a way to grow and further develop your brand.
+It should be a priority for each business to continuously identify competitors and keep an eye on their activities, as mentioned before.

 Once you’ve discovered who your direct competitors are, you can start to get insights about them and their activities!
 This process of gathering details on your competitors’ business and activities requires time, especially when you do the research manually.